polterguy/cronos/README.md

 inverse this date range, and you're left with all possible date ranges when all 3 of you are available for a meeting.
 Cronos supports the following date range operations.

-* Union
-* Intersections
-* Inversion

-The above 3 operations happens to be the equivalent of the following logical operations.

-* OR
+* Union - OR
-* AND
+* Intersections - AND
-* NOT
+* Inversion - NOT

 Using these three algebraic operations, you can easily answer questions such as the following